DarrenLe20/rainify/README.md

 # Rainify

 A Vite React app that leverages Openweather API and Spotify API to recommned music based on ambience analysis of the current weather at the user's location.

+Note: The app is designed with phone browser in mind (it looks ugly on computers/tablets)